johnridesabike/bikewalklife/posts/2020/10/us-bike-route-1-in-georgia.md

 - bike routes
 - adventure cycling
 - Georgia
+excerpt: >
+  US Bike Route 1, which extends from Florida to Maine, is officially part of costal Georgia.
+Jill Nagel writes for GADOT’s Milepost summer 2020 issue.

 ---
 US Bike Route 1, which extends from Florida to Maine, is officially part of costal Georgia.
 [Jill Nagel writes for GADOT’s Milepost summer 2020 issue](https://www.flipsnack.com/GADOT/milepost-summer-2020.html?p=31):